samuelmasuy/Concordia-Schedule-to-Gcal/README.md

 # Concordia schedule to Google cal.

+## Notice

+This application is deprecated since Concordia changed its student user interface to a close application.
+BOOOOH!!!

 ## Description

 This is a web application that converts your University (Concordia) schedule to recurring Google calendar events, it uses the micro-framework [Flask][fl].